scienceandus/scienceandus.github.io/index.md

 We're gathering students curious about science communication—making complex topics engaging and accessible to the public—and willing to step outside their comfort zone.

 Each month, our team releases a theme for you to make a project about, either on your own or with others.
 All sorts of formats are welcome: videos, art, articles, and more!
-In addition to fun events (movie nights, music sessions) students from all over, you'll get resources like recognition and feedback from professional science journalists, artists, and other experts.
+In addition to fun events (movie nights, music sessions) with students from all over, you'll get resources like recognition and feedback from professional science journalists, artists, and other experts.

 [Apply to join](https://airtable.com/shr7hiLGn62ikhcuP){: .button}